Kabir259/Leetcode/README.md

 First, watch this [video](https://www.youtube.com/watch?v=uoGTHbD2avE).
 <br>

-Now, if you want to start CP, either pay and enroll in [AlgoZenith's(better)](https://maang.in/)/[TLE Eliminators](https://www.tle-eliminators.com/) courses **OR** practice [SPOJ Classical](https://www.spoj.com/problems/classical/) = [CSES](https://cses.fi/problemset/) > [CP-31 (level-wise)](https://www.tle-eliminators.com/cp-sheet) > [Senior _(Topic wise + A/B/C/D wise good arrangement, but a lot of the solutions videos are **TRASH**)_](https://asksenior.in/learn) ~ [Striver's CP Sheet (Topic wise)](https://takeuforward.org/interview-experience/strivers-cp-sheet) and Div4+3+Edu virtual contests to begin with. _(**Don't** do any other CP ladder like [A2OJ](https://earthshakira.github.io/a2oj-clientside/server/Ladders.html) or [C2](https://c2-ladders-juol.onrender.com/).
-Whatever I've mentioned is enough.)_
+Now, if you want to start CP, either pay and enroll in [AlgoZenith's(better)](https://maang.in/)/[TLE Eliminators](https://www.tle-eliminators.com/) courses **OR** practice [HackerEarth Tracks (The tutorials and editorials 🤌🤌🤌 *chef's kiss 💋*)](https://www.hackerearth.com/practice/) > [CSES](https://cses.fi/problemset/) >>> [CP-31 (level-wise)](https://www.tle-eliminators.com/cp-sheet) > [Senior _(Topic wise + A/B/C/D wise good arrangement, but a lot of the solutions videos are **TRASH**)_](https://asksenior.in/learn) ~ [Striver's CP Sheet (Topic wise)](https://takeuforward.org/interview-experience/strivers-cp-sheet) and Div4+3+Edu virtual contests to begin with. _**Don't** do any other CP ladder like [A2OJ](https://earthshakira.github.io/a2oj-clientside/server/Ladders.html) or [C2](https://c2-ladders-juol.onrender.com/).
+Whatever I've mentioned is enough._
 <br>

-I haven't included [Sean Prasad's list](https://seanprashad.com/leetcode-patterns/) and [Neetcode](neetcode.io) as I think if you want to go down that path, striver is better in setting you up with the initial motivation and handicapping you with video solutions while giving you a false sense of security of you being able to do questions.
+I haven't included [Sean Prasad's list](https://seanprashad.com/leetcode-patterns/)(*this is utter trash btw*) and [Neetcode](neetcode.io).
+I you wanna watch videos and code in C++, I think striver is better in setting you up with the initial motivation (*and handicapping you with video solutions while giving you a false sense of security of you being able to do questions*).
+Choose whatever youtuber you like for the videos.
+If you can understand hindi, then [Code Concepts with Animesh](https://www.youtube.com/@code_concepts_with_animesh) is what I would reccomend to myself if I could time travel back to my past.

 Once you feel you've got a grasp on the basic syntax, start practicing randomly on leetcode by sorting questions and not looking at videos before you understand the solutions/discussions on leetcode, or just do a CP sheet(that would be better if you have time).
 <br>

 **Make sure to install [Leetcode Fix](https://chromewebstore.google.com/detail/leetcode-fix/kgenneohccgagookoocgihpkohmehnip) before solving randomly.
 You should not attempt the questions with a lot of dislikes w.r.t. likes.**